 This is one that can easily be lost on many people.
 The original story from 1908 was based on the adventurous world of four friends: Rat, Mole, Badger, and Toad.
 This story has had many adaptations over the years, but the ride takes a slightly more sinister twist.
 With the dark ride featuring a few scary scenes and effects, it has a different feel to the whimsical story you may be familiar with.
 Although this is a no height restriction ride, think twice before taking little ones on if you have not experienced it yourself.

 Attraction: Snow White's Scary Adventures / Meet & Greet Character Experience Location: Fantasyland Movie: Snow White Rating: G

-Snow White was the movie that started them all and is the inspiration behind one of the original 1955 Disneyland rides, Snow White’s Scary Adventure.
+Snow White was the movie that started them all and is the inspiration behind one of the original 1955 Disneyland rides, Snow White's Scary Adventure.
 Another Fantasyland dark ride, this one has scary moments for young children as well.
-If your children are familiar with the story line, it might be easier for them to recognize the characters and be comforted in the knowledge that the story ends well.
+If your children are familiar with the storyline, it might be easier for them to recognize the characters and be comforted by the knowledge that the story ends well.
 Check out the original Snow White film with the family before riding this one.